 Every range hood will produce some level of noise, but some specific models are quieter than others.
 Most hoods produce around 60-70 decibels of noise, and even the best ductless range hood tend to be louder than ducted types.

 As you can see, the Ancona Inserta Chef is the quietest range hood on our list.
 It comes in at an impressively low 38 decibels and is 40-50% lower than most of the other range hoods on the list.

 When selecting the right range hood for you, you need to choose one that has a vent hood size sufficient enough to collect the fumes created while cooking.

 How do I know what size range hood I need?

 You should aim for a range hood that is at least 6 inches larger than the size of your gas stove for your indoor kitchen.
 If the gas stove is outside, then you will want a range hood that is 3 inches larger than your range.

-If you have an under-cabinet or wall mount, then you really can’t go bigger or smaller than what you already have in place.
+If you have an under-cabinet or mount, then you really can’t go bigger or smaller than what you already have in place.
 The easiest thing to do is just measure your current range hood and buy the same size.

 If building a kitchen from scratch, then you’ll want to add about 3 inches to your stovetop length.

 If your stovetop measures 30 inches like mine, then you’d want to buy a 36 inch range hood.